watty62/SOD/README_2019.md

 ---
 ### Scottish Government Executive Agencies
 [Wikipedia](https://en.wikipedia.org/wiki/Executive_agencies_of_the_Scottish_Government) lists nine executive agencies.
 Where the items in the list below are starred, it indicates that they have some or all of their open data on the Statistics portal, above.
 Otherwise, I have found no open data for them.
+Compare this with [Wikidata items](https://www.wikidata.org/wiki/Q17576433) which are CC0 licensed Linked Data and carry HES identifiers for the objects, as well as categories of teh listed buildings.

 - Accountant in Bankruptcy __*__
 - Disclosure Scotland